-Books for the Black Belt2023 Books for the Alabama Black Belt CampaignJanuary 30 - Feburary 24The University of Alabama Center for Economic Development will launch the 17th annual Books for the Alabama Black Belt campaign on Jan.
-30. UACED encourages University of Alabama students, faculty, staff and local residents to donate K-12 books to the campaign until Feb.
-24.
+Books for the Black Belt2024 Books for the Black Belt CampaignFebruary 5 - March 1The University of Alabama Center for Economic Development will launch the 18th annual Books for the Black Belt campaign on February 5.
+UACED encourages University of Alabama students, faculty, staff and local residents to donate K-12 books to the campaign until March 1.

 |